Ford Crown Victoria Police Interceptor: Discontinuation

 In April 2011, Ford stopped accepting orders for the CVPI.
 Following the 2011 model year, due to its lack of electronic stability control, the Crown Victoria was no longer legal for sale in the United States and Canada; a short 2012 model year was produced solely for GCC/Middle East export.
-The last Crown Victoria Police Interceptor rolled off the assembly line in August 2011, and was sold to the Kansas Highway Patrol.
+The last Crown Victoria Police Interceptor rolled off the assembly line in August 2011 and was sold to the Kansas Highway Patrol as part of a batch of 14 CVPIs.
 The vehicle now resides in the agency's academy as a museum piece.
 This was followed by the final Crown Victoria to ever be produced on September 15, 2011, which was exported to Saudi Arabia.
-It was the very last vehicle to be produced at the St. Thomas Assembly Plant.
+It was the very last vehicle to be produced at the St. Thomas Assembly Plant before its closure.

 As CVPIs continue to be decommissioned across the United States, a significant number have gone on to be purchased by civilian owners.
+Some have also been preserved in museums in the United States and overseas.

 Successor

 On March 12, 2010, Ford Motor Company unveiled the Ford Police Interceptor Sedan.
 While sharing a nameplate with the Crown Victoria Police Interceptor, the Police Interceptor Sedan was a variant of the sixth-generation Ford Taurus, shifting from the long-running Panther chassis to an all-wheel drive version of the D3 architecture.

 In a design decision, the Police Interceptor Sedan did not adopt the Taurus nameplate, as it was sold alongside the Ford Police Interceptor Utility, derived from the Ford Explorer.
 Along with heavier-duty components and a redesigned interior, the Police Interceptor Sedan adopted higher-performance steering and suspension tuning.
-The standard engine was a 3.5-L V6, but a 3.7-L V6 (shared with the Mustang) later became the standard power plant.
+The standard engine was a 3.5 L V6, but a 3.7 L V6 (shared with the Mustang) later became the standard power plant.
 A twin-turbocharged EcoBoost V6 (shared with the Taurus SHO) was also available as an option.

 The Ford Police Interceptor Sedan was discontinued alongside the North American Ford Taurus model on March 1, 2019.
-The Ford Police Interceptor Utility remains in production as of 2022 as Ford's main police vehicle, sharing its design with the civilian market Ford Explorer.
+The Ford Police Interceptor Utility remained in production as Ford's main police vehicle, sharing its design with the civilian market Ford Explorer.